futarchy-fi/docs/dao/README.md

-## How Token Futarchy Works
+# DAO Operator Guide: How Token Futarchy Works

+This page explains how DAOs use **token futarchy** to evaluate governance decisions using market signals.

+Futarchy does not replace governance by default.
+Instead, it provides **pre-decision, incentive-aligned signals** about the *expected value* of approving or rejecting a proposal.
+These signals are designed to inform — and over time, improve — governance decisions.

+This guide focuses on **how futarchy works conceptually**, how to interpret its outputs, and the **recommended default model** for DAOs.
+Operational details (liquidity, oracles, thresholds, timelines) are covered in the Integration Guide.

+---

-### Motivation
+## Motivation

+Governance decisions are hard.

+Proposals often involve complex tradeoffs and uncertainty, and it is difficult to know in advance which actions will actually improve outcomes.
+Voting aggregates **preferences**, but it does not aggregate **beliefs about consequences** very well.

 In 2024, MakerDAO rebranded to “Sky.”
-Within ten days, the token lost ~20% of its market value — over $500M.
+Within ten days, the token lost roughly **20% of its market value** — over **$500M**.
-Many believed the rebrand caused this collapse, but without a way to isolate its effect it was impossible to know for sure.
+Many believed the rebrand caused this collapse, but without a way to isolate its effect, it was impossible to know for sure.

+**Futarchy addresses this problem.**

-**Futarchy solves this.** By running *two parallel markets* — one where the rebrand happens, and one where it does not — the DAO could have seen the expected token price impact *before committing*.
+By running *two parallel markets* — one where a decision happens, and one where it does not — a DAO can observe the **expected token price impact of a proposal before committing to it**.

+Instead of guessing after the fact, futarchy makes expectations visible *in advance*.

 ---

-### Prediction vs Futarchy Markets
+## Prediction Markets vs. Futarchy Markets

-It helps to distinguish **prediction markets** from **futarchy markets**:
+It is important to distinguish **prediction markets** from **futarchy markets**:

-- **Prediction market:** “What’s the probability event X will happen?”
+- **Prediction market:**
+  *“What is the probability that event X will happen?”*

-- **Futarchy market:** “What will the token price be if we do X vs if we don’t?”
+- **Futarchy market:**
+  *“What will the token be worth if we do X versus if we don’t?”*

-Instead of betting on the chance of an outcome, futarchy isolates the *value impact of a decision*.
+Prediction markets estimate probabilities.
+Futarchy markets compare **counterfactual worlds** and measure the **expected value impact of a decision**.

+The goal is not to predict outcomes, but to inform choices.

 ---

-### Futarchy Evaluation
+## Futarchy Evaluation (Default Model)

-When a proposal is introduced, futarchy creates two conditional markets:
+When a proposal is evaluated using futarchy, two conditional markets are created:

-- **YES Market** — trades the token price *if the proposal passes*.
+- **YES market** — trades the token price *if the proposal is approved*
-- **NO Market** — trades the token price *if the proposal fails*.
+- **NO market** — trades the token price *if the proposal is rejected*

-Traders buy and sell in these pools, revealing their beliefs about the impact.
+Participants trade in these markets using real capital, expressing their beliefs about how the proposal would affect long-term value.

+During the evaluation window (default: **7 days**), prices evolve continuously.
-After a decision window (default 7 days), the DAO compares the two average prices (TWAP).
+At the end of the window, the DAO compares the **time-weighted average prices (TWAP)** of the two markets.

-- If **YES > NO** by a threshold (default 1%), the proposal is recommended.
-- Otherwise, it is rejected.
+### Default Recommendation Rule

+By default, Futarchy.FI recommends:

+- **Approve** if `YES > NO + threshold`
+- **Reject** otherwise

+- **Default threshold:** **1%**
+- **Scope:** global per DAO (can be raised for high-impact proposals)

+This rule is a **recommended default**, not a protocol requirement.
+DAOs are encouraged to tune thresholds conservatively for sensitive decisions.

 ```mermaid
 flowchart LR